-Interested in learning more about NSO Group, including our technology and governance procedures?
+Interested in learning more about NSO Group, including our technologies and governance procedures?
 Find answers to frequently asked questions about our company and products below.

 To which entities NSO Group sell its products?

 We license our products only to selected vetted and legitimate government agencies for the sole and exclusive use of preventing and investigating major crimes and terrorism, and saving innocent lives in the age of encryption.

 Does NSO Group operate its products?